Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

 One of the familiar problems of making fried rice is it tends to stick to the wok.
 Here are my tips for cooking the rice to prevent it from sticking to the wok/pan while frying.

-1. Use dry rice to fry
+1. Use old rice to fry

 - Blow the rice under the fan.
-Sometimes we have to use freshly cooked rice to fry when we run out of overnight rice in the restaurant.
+Sometimes we have to use fresh rice to fry when we run out of overnight rice in the restaurant.
 Spread the newly cooked rice thinly on a large baking tray and blow it under the fan for 20 minutes will do the trick.

 2. Wash the rice multiple times